Solway Harvester

-The Solway Harvester was a scallop dredger from Kirkcudbright, Scotland which sank off the coast of Douglas, Isle of Man in heavy seas on 11 January 2000 with the loss of all seven crew members.
+Solway Harvester was a scallop dredger from Kirkcudbright, Scotland, which sank off the coast of Douglas, Isle of Man, in heavy seas on 11 January 2000 with the loss of all seven crew members.
 Following salvage, the damaged ship was taken to Douglas, where she remained until dismantled for scrap in January 2014.

 Career and sinking

 The Solway Harvester was launched in 1992.
 An automated scallop dredger, she was fitted with sections along the sides which would rotate out and upwards to deposit the catch on the deck.
 She was 70 ft (21m) long and had accommodation for eight on board, plus a workshop, ice machine and storage for the catch.
 She was owned by Richard Gidney and operated under the command of her skipper, Andrew (Craig) Mills.
 Her crew were all from the Isle of Whithorn in Wigtownshire in Dumfries and Galloway.

 On her final voyage, the Solway Harvester sailed from Kirkcudbright in the early hours of 10 January 2000.
 She headed into the Irish Sea to harvest scallops from the queen scallop grounds.
 There were seven crew members aboard, including an 18 year old and two 17 year olds.
 They remained off the grounds until the afternoon of the following day, 11 January.
 Having collected 150 bags of scallops, they hauled in their gear and began the return voyage.
 The weather meanwhile had begun to worsen, and skipper Craig Mills decided to seek shelter in Ramsey Bay, Isle of Man.
 Mills made a final phone call at 17:29.